floriankraemer/floriankraemer.github.io/_posts/2025-01-20-Developers-Behavioral-Changes-and-Decisions.markdown

+---
+layout: post
+title: 'Developers, Behavioral Changes and Decisions'
+categories: software-architecture
+tags:
+  - software-architecture
+  - requirements
+date: 2025-01-20T22:11:34.000Z
+draft: false
+published: true
+comments: true
+---

-# Developers, behavioral changes and decisions
+# Developers, Behavioral Changes and Decisions

-We've had an internal training with [Emily Bache](https://emilybache.com/) that I organized, and one of the refactoring exercises sparked a very interesting discussion from a behavioral change perspective.
+We've had an internal training with [Emily Bache](https://emilybache.com/) that I organized, and one of the refactoring exercises sparked a very interesting discussion from a behavioral change in the code.

-While I hope that the behavioral change was obvious for all attendees, I was asking myself what would happen if the developer just made the change without alignment with the product owner.
+While I hope that the behavioral change was obvious for all attendees, I was asking myself if the developers are aware of the impact, if they made the change without alignment with the product owner.
 We'll explore the impact of this in the article.

 ## Subject of the discussion

 Before we get to the decision, we need to understand the context in which it needs to be made.
+It is important to understand the context to be able to make a good decision.

+We have a program that drives a roboter based on a series of commands that tell it the direction in which it has to move.

-There is an old-fashioned input of a text file, which has a header in the first two lines, describing how many commands there are and what the initial position is.
+It uses an old-fashioned input of a text file, which has a header in the first two lines, describing how many commands there are and what the initial position is.
 In the following example, we have two commands and an initial position of `10 22`, followed by the actual commands where to move.

 ```text
 2